quat1024/garden/garden/another-datagen.md

 # Another way to do datagen

 Super late, writing this on my phone before bed.
-Link this before i forget https://codeberg.org/quat/templates-mod/src/commit/d748e7ca0fe27b25e30f81915951d9553433330d/src/dgen/java/io/github/cottonmc/templates/dgen/Dgen.java#L64

 What's bad about datagen?

 - Poor locality.
 Generally you gen all the blockstates then gen all the item models then gen all the recipes.
 All of this stuff might "belong" to one piece of content but it's spread across ten files.
 - Too-loose coupling.
 Easy to forget the blockstate or whatever, out of sight out of mind.
 - Too-tight coupling.
-Sometimes you just want to pass an item ID as an argument, but the game makes you pass the actual `Item`.
+Sometimes you just want to pass an item ID as an argument but the game makes you pass the actual `Item`.
 - Gentime/runtime distinction.
-The gentime code has little to do with the game so there's a large incentive to leave it out of the built jar.
+The gentime code has little to do with the game at runtime, so there's a large incentive to leave it out of the built jar, so there's large incentive to keep the coupling loose.
 - Churn, of course, because Mojang touches it

 Can we do better